wso2/docs-choreo-dev/en/developer-docs/docs/manage-databases-and-caches/choreo-managed-postgresql-databases.md

 ### Automatic Backups

-- Choreo runs full backups daily to automatically back up Choreo-managed PostgreSQL databases and copies the write-ahead logs (WAL)  at 5-minute intervals or for every new file generated.
+- Daily full backups of PostgreSQL databases are taken automatically
+- Write‑ahead logs (WAL) are copied periodically to support recovery
-Choreo encrypts all backups at rest.
+- All backups are encrypted at rest
+- Backups are managed automatically during recovery; manual backup point selection is not supported

 - Choreo automatically handles outages and software failures by replacing broken nodes with new ones that resume correctly from the point of failure.
 The impact of a failure will depend on the number of available standby nodes in the database.

 ### Failure Recovery

-- **Minor failures**: Choreo automatically handles minor failures such as service process crashes or temporary loss of network access in all plans without requiring significant changes to the service deployment.
-Choreo automatically restores the service to normal operation once Choreo automatically restarts the crashed process or when Choreo restores the network access.

-- **Severe failures**: To handle severe failures such as losing a node entirely in case of hardware or severe software problems, requires more drastic recovery measures.
-The monitoring infrastructure automatically detects a failing node, both when the node starts reporting issues in the self-diagnostics or when it stops communicating.
-In such cases, the monitoring infrastructure automatically schedules a new replacement node to be created.
+- Minor failures (e.g., process restarts or transient network issues) are handled automatically without requiring changes to the deployment
+- For severe failures (e.g., node loss), monitoring detects the issue and schedules a replacement node automatically
-> - In the event of database failover, the Service URI of your service remains the same; only the IP address will change to point to the new primary node.
+- In database failover scenarios, the Service URI remains the same; the IP address changes to point to the new primary node
-> - Hobbyist and Startup plan provide a single node, and in case of failure, a new node starts up, restores its state from the latest available backup, and resumes serving traffic.
-In this plan, as there is just a single node providing the service, the service will become unavailable for the duration of the restoration.
-In addition, any write operations made since the backup of the latest WAL file will be lost.
-Typically, this time window is limited to either five minutes of time or one WAL file.
+- For single‑node tiers, the service is unavailable during restoration and some recent writes may not be recoverable

+Typical outcomes in multi‑node tiers include automatic failover within minutes and recovery workflows designed to minimize data loss.

+## Monitoring and Observability

+- Runtime metrics (CPU, memory, disk, network) and PostgreSQL logs are available in the Choreo Console
+- Native alerting for resource spikes is not currently available; contact support if you need to export metrics to third‑party monitoring

 ## Connection limits